 When applying online, using a Land Identification Numeric Code (LINC Number) method allows a PID Number to be issued immediately because it is the most accurate way of identifying a parcel of land location.

 Other application submission methods require a manual review and validation by Alberta Agriculture and Forestry staff.

-Youth may apply for an independent PID Account at age 16, but are encouraged to use a parent’s PID Account and number(s) unless he / she anticipates owning livestock after the age of 18 and is fully prepared to take on the responsibility of their own PID Account.
+Youth may apply for an independent PID Account at age 16, but are encouraged to use a parent’s PID Account and number(s) unless the youth anticipates owning livestock after the age of 18 and is fully prepared to take on the responsibility of their own PID Account.

 Facility operator applications